-"Re-minting Christian holiness" has become the catchword for people trying to communicate the biblical doctrine of holiness to this generation.
+"Re-minting or (re-imaging) Christian holiness" has become the catchphrase for people wanting to communicate the biblical call to holiness to people today.
 Perhaps this book chapter will help!

-Entire sanctification is the distinctive teaching of churches in the Holiness Movement.
+Entire sanctification is the distinctive teaching of churches in the Wesleyan-holiness theological tradition.
 Tragically, both inside the movement and out, this mirroring of and partaking of of God's holiness is a very misunderstood teaching.

 by Howard Culbertson, Roger Hahn, and Dean Nelson

 Answer: Wesleyans believe that, after conversion, but before death, a believer's heart may be cleansed from all sin.

 Answer: Sanctified people can sin, just like Adam and Eve could sin -- and did.
 However, believers who have moved to this level of Christian life and experience are more likely not to sin than believers who haven't.
 Before experiencing entire sanctification, believers often lose struggles against inborn tendencies toward sinning and selfishness.
 After the experience, they find themselves most often feeling a tendency toward righteousness.